My Cart My Cart

 Posted by Watson's on Jun 9, 2023 3:00:00 PM

-• Chlorine - This is the most common sanitizer used in hot tubs and swimming pools.
-Chlorine kills bacteria and other harmful microorganisms in the water.
+Chlorine is the most common sanitizer for hot tubs and swimming pools.
+It effectively kills bacteria and other harmful microorganisms in the water.

-• Bromine - Bromine is an alternative to chlorine.
-It’s especially good for people who are sensitive to the smell of chlorine.
-Bromine also has longer-lasting effects than chlorine but is a bit more expensive.
+Bromine is an alternative to chlorine, especially beneficial for those sensitive to chlorine's smell.
+It has longer-lasting effects but is slightly more expensive.

-• Calcium hardness increaser - Calcium hardness refers to the amount of dissolved calcium in the water.
-You need to maintain calcium levels between 150 and 250 ppm to prevent corrosion of the hot tub components.
+Calcium hardness measures dissolved calcium in the water.
+Maintain levels between 150 and 250 ppm to prevent corrosion of hot tub components.

 How to Add Chemicals to Hot Tub Water

-1. Test the water - Before adding any chemicals, use a test kit to check the pH, TA, and sanitizer levels of the water.
+1. Test the Water: Use a test kit to check pH, TA, and sanitizer levels.

-2. Adjust the pH and TA - If needed, add a pH or TA increaser/decreaser to balance the levels.
+2. Adjust pH and Alkalinity: Add the necessary pH or Alkalinity increaser/decreaser to balance the levels.

-5. Enjoy your hot tub - Once the levels are balanced, you can safely use your hot tub.
+5. Enjoy Your Hot Tub: Once levels are balanced, you can safely use your hot tub.

 4. Sanitizer